 There are different versions of Borscht across the Slavic countries and cultures, even in Poland, depending on the region and the season the preparation of the soup is different.
 It is a sweet and sour dish that is perfect during the winter months and is so nourishing for the body.
 This version of barszcz is a traditional version made from bone broth, I will have a ‘postne‘ version that is consumed during Christmas Eve.
 Postne means ‘fasting’ in Polish, it is a version that does not contain meat and is made instead of dried wild mushrooms instead of bone broth.

 This particular version is one I know very well as I have grown up watching my mother make it every Christmas and throughout the year, my brother and I love this soup.
-The way my mom makes it creates a beautiful and deep purple-red coloured broth with such a wonderful deep flavour.
+The way my mom makes it creates a beautiful and deep purple-red colored broth with such a wonderful deep flavor.
 It is wonderfully simple it just requires a bit of time to make.

 Borscht – Barszcz Czerwony